 The network’s key activity is its annual Symposium, which is hosted by a different member each year.
 The Symposium provides an opportunity for staff and students from across the network to gain new insights; share perspectives and areas of good practice; and develop cross border relationships.
 Moreover the Symposium provides a forum through which staff at member institutions can identify areas of potential collaboration.
 Since its formation in 2010 WC2 has supported the development of a number of inter-institutional arrangements in the areas of student exchange, staff mobility and research collaboration.

 The network’s Strategy Group governs the overall direction and management of the network.
-Chaired by the Dean of CUNY’s Marxe School of Public and International Affairs at Baruch College, the Strategy Group includes a representative from each member institution and has regular teleconferences and meets at the annual Symposium.
+Chaired by Past Dean of CUNY’s School of Technology and Design at CUNY College of Technology, the Strategy Group includes a representative from each member institution and has regular teleconferences and meets at the annual Symposium.
 The group has two Vice Chairs which serve for a period of two years and are voted for by members.
 The smaller Executive group consists of the two Vice Chairs and a representative of the member which is the next host of the Symposium.

 Members pay an annual fee to participate in the network.
 This funds a small secretariat based at CUNY which provides operational and communication support to the network, as well as other activities agreed by the Strategy Group.